equs-python/__equs__.Python/day-0-introduction-to-python/README.md

 - Write a setter to set a new 'squawk' for the parrot
 - Write a `__call__` function that makes the parrot squawk
 - Give the parrot a new property 'colours' and write getters and setters for this property

+And lastly, because the writer was press-ganged into this.
+We can define a `pining_for_the_fjords` method that indicates that the parrot is no longer alive.
+- Write the `pining_for_the_fjords` function such that it calls the setter for the alive property.

 If you didn't already, your `__call__` method should call the getter for squawk, if you've made a mistake in squawk or need to change it in the future you will now only have to modify one section of code, rather than every section that references `self.squawk`.